keymanapp/keyman/android/README.md

 ### Crash Reporting

-Keyman for Android uses [Sentry](https://sentry.io) for crash reporting at a server
-<https://sentry.keyman.com>.
-The analytics for Debug are associated with an
-App Bundle ID `com.tavultesoft.kmapro.debug`.
+Keyman for Android uses [Sentry](https://sentry.io) for crash reporting.
+The analytics for Debug are associated with an App Bundle ID `com.tavultesoft.kmapro.debug`.

 ### Compiling From Command Line